 Yes, occasionally, people can wrongfully attribute heart problem symptoms to a gastrointestinal issue.
 However, when fatty deposits block your arteries, you will experience angina characterized by cramping or chest pains as your heart’s blood supply decreases.
 Indeed, this is one of the apparent signs of a heart attack for men that many seem to ignore—often due to a lack of knowledge.

-While pain due to angina is commonly felt at the chest, it can also be experienced down to the abdomen.
-Poor blood circulation, which may be caused by blocked arteries, which could be a sign of indigestion or an ongoing feelings of nausea as well.
+While pain due to angina is commonly felt at the chest, it can also be experienced down in your abdomen.
+Poor blood circulation, which may be caused by blocked arteries, could also feel like indigestion.
+Or, in some cases, like a persistent feeling of nausea as well.
 When you experience these symptoms, make sure that you visit your doctor for a check-up to determine the cause of the issue.

-Lower levels of oxygen that is due to heart problems can cause changes in the body and lead to insomnia and anxiety.
-If these symptoms are present with no explainable cause, it is recommended to consult with your doctor.
-Those who have had a heart attack experience these signs months before it happened.
+Lower levels of oxygen that are due to heart problems can cause changes in the body and lead to insomnia and anxiety.
+If these symptoms are present with no explainable cause, it is recommended that you consult with your doctor.
+Those who had a heart attack often experience these signs months before it happened.

 Probably one of the most common early signs of a heart attack for men is chest pain.
 This can also be accompanied by pain in the shoulder, arm, jaw, or neck.
 The reason behind this is that a blocked artery or damaged heart tissue can induce pain signals across the spinal cord.